 The event had an entry fee of $150 and although it was talked about by potential racers throughout the spring and summer, the applications didn’t come in by the time the deadline came around.
 The directors decided to chalk the poor attendance up to the scheduling conflicts of the long weekend.
 So, the date was switched to September 17-19.
 14 teams raced in the first event that never even left the City of Guelph.

-Since that first year, with the date now firmly set on the first full weekend in June, over 250 teams have been put up against over 275 unique challenges in over 20 different towns and cities.
+Since that first year, with the date now firmly set on the first full weekend in June, teams have been put up against unique challenges in over 50 different communities within Southern Ontario.
 Teams have lodged at farms, conservation areas, scout camps and even stayed in a hotel!

 SOAR has handed out amazing prizes ranging from travel vouchers, BBQs, camping packages, cameras and much more.